Hadeweka/SDL-Crystal-Bindings/README.md

 * Binding generator
 * Working bindings
 * Bindings for sdl_image, sdl_mixer and sdl_ttf
-* Basic set of examples

 ### Version 0.1.0

 #### Features

-* More examples
 * Continuous integration

 #### Breaking changes

-* Examples in separate submodule
 * Decoupling of the different libraries

 #### Bugfixes